Plan

 ⇒ As a result of landowners’ resistance, there is less farming and farmers on peri-urban land and thus urban development becomes justified because lands are abandoned or underused.

-Figure: the role of urban planning to support local agriculture (source: Coline Perrin, INRAE, “Towards an agricultural urbanism?” (online presentation in French))
+Figure: the role of urban planning to support local agriculture (source: Coline Perrin, INRAE, “” (online presentation in French))

 Support diagnostic and consultation based on land zoning